Invertibility via distance for non-centered random matrices with continuous distributions: Non-centered matrices

 In this section, we will prove the main result of the paper, dealing with shifted random matrices.
 Issues with a covering argument, discussed in context of centered matrices, create fundamental problems in this new setting.
 Indeed, the norm of the shifted matrix $A+M$ can be arbitrarily large, and covering of the random ellipsoid $(A+M)(B_2^n)$ with translates of $C\sqrt{n}B_2^n$ can have enormous cardinality.
 Even if possible, an ``optimal'' treatment of non-centered matrices via a covering argument should be much more delicate, taking into account that the matrix $M$ can have different ``magnitudes'' in different directions.
 We would like to mention that estimates for the smallest singular value of non-Gaussian matrices, which depend on the norm of $M$, have been previously obtained, see, in particular, paper \cite{TV-cn} by Tao and Vu.
 However, those estimates are suboptimal in the class of ``sufficiently smooth'' distributions treated in our paper.

 At the same time, the approach we developed in the previous section, without significant modifications, cannot be applied in the non-centered setting as the basic conceptual element of the above argument --- approximately the same length of columns of the inverse matrix w.h.p.\ --- is clearly no longer valid in the shifted case.
-In particular, if we define the random set $\mathcal Q_2$ the same way as in Lemma~\ref{l: prob Q_2}, but with shifted matrix $A+M$, then there no reason for expectation $\Exp |\mathcal Q_2|$ to be small for large values of parameter $h$.
+In particular, if we define the random set $\mathcal Q_2$ the same way as in Lemma~\ref{l: prob Q_2}, but with shifted matrix $A+M$, then there is no reason for expectation $\Exp |\mathcal Q_2|$ to be small for large values of parameter $h$.
 At the same time, the idea of estimating correlations of pairs of the columns (now, in a more complex situation) will play a crucial role here.

 Let us start with the observation mentioned in the introduction, which shows that ``shift--independent'' small ball probability estimates are impossible in the discrete setting.
 A slightly weaker version of the statement below is given in paper \cite{TV-cn} by Tao and Vu. \begin{observation} For any sufficiently large $n$ and any $\tau\geq n$ there is a fixed $n\times n$ matrix $M$ with $s_{\max}(M)=\tau$ with the following property.
-Let $B$ be the $n\times n$ random Bernoulli matrix.
+Let $B=(b_{ij})$ be the $n\times n$ random Bernoulli matrix with i.i.d.\ $\pm 1$ entries.
 Then

 where $C>0$ is a universal constant.
 In particular, with probability at least $0.19$ we have